 Farewell to the obnoxious cricket

-Yes, I know Jiminy is a really big deal in the animated movie, as the figure who helps Pinocchio find his way, but actually, in the book, the puppet is pretty stubborn, so he ends up squashing the annoying bug.
-Relax, it appears once again as a ghost, but it's still quite a satisfying moment, to be honest.
-There are rumors claiming that the famous cricket won’t be making it to the film, but if he does, please let this happen!
+Yes, I know Jiminy is a really big deal and yes, this movie will have its own blue version of the cricket, but actually, in the book, the puppet is pretty stubborn, so he ends up squashing the annoying bug.
+Relax, it appears once again as a ghost, but it’s still quite a satisfying moment, to be honest.
+Please let this happen!
 This would definitely give the film an eerie and dark vibe to palette cleanse the cheesy versions we’ve seen so far.

 Pinocchio being an annoying jerk